 Looking for a career in Christian education?
 We’d love to have you join our family!
 Cuyahoga Valley Christian Academy is currently seeking qualified candidates for the specific positions noted below.

-*Send cover letter and resumes to Jon Young, Athletic Director at [email protected]
+Coaching candidates should send info to Jon Young, Athletic Director at [email protected]

 Cuyahoga Valley Christian Academy does not discriminate on the basis of race, color, national origin, gender, age or disability.
 It is our intention that all qualified applicants are given equal opportunity and that selection decisions be based on job-related factors.